 Bladder Botox® Injections

-Some cases of OAB can be managed by the regular injection of Botox® into the bladder’s overactive muscles.
+Some cases of OAB may be managed by the regular injection of Botox® into the bladder’s overactive muscles.

 Pelvic Floor Exercises

 Strengthening your pelvic floor muscles can significantly improve bladder control.
-Kegel exercises may help reduce symptoms over time, as they target the muscles that support the bladder.
+Kegel exercises may help reduce symptoms over time by targeting the muscles that support the bladder.

 Prescribed Medications